Mohara88s/Mohara88s/README.md

 - 🌱 I'm currently getting a Master of Science in Computer Science at Woolf(Neoversity)
 - 🔭 I’m looking for new friends, mentors, a good team and work with interesting tasks
 - 🎬 I like Star Trek and other science fiction
 - ⚡ Fun fact: **Sweat saves blood.
-But, in hand-to-hand combat, the one with the most ammo wins**
+But, in hand-to-hand combat, the one with the most ammo wins.**
 - 📫 How to reach me: **mohara88@ukr.net**

 ### My stack and tools